 That's what the law says.

-Once you are born, You are a person.
+Once you are born, you are a person.

 You have rights under the law.

-What the you know, the governor of Virginia may be a fair pediatrician.
+The governor of Virginia may be a fair pediatrician.

-I don't know, but he's a lousy attorney, and certainly he has no understanding.
+But he's a lousy attorney, and certainly he has no understanding.

-One is really a person under the law.
+One is a person under the law.

 You have rights.